KrisKasprzak/ILI9341_t3_Keypad/README.md

 # Keyboard (numbers and characters) for the ILI9341_t3 and XPT2046_Touchscreen Libraries
 This library includes 2 classes for getting user input using a 0-9 digit number pad and a full keyboard.
 This library is for the ILI9341_t3 driver to drive common 2.8" LCF displays, and also requires touch screen capability.
-This library is dependent on the ILI9341_t3 and the XPT2046_Touchscreen libraries.
+This library is dependent on 1) ILI9341_t3, 2) XPT2046_Touchscreen, and 3) ILI9341_t3_Controls libraries.

 ![header image](https://raw.github.com/KrisKasprzak/ILI9341_t3_Keypad/master/Images/09.jpg)
 ![header image](https://raw.github.com/KrisKasprzak/ILI9341_t3_Keypad/master/Images/25.jpg)